 Would you like to be involved in a fantastic project?
 Do you enjoy meeting people from all over the world?
 The Refugee Therapy Centre is looking for enthusiastic, committed medical students from UCL to volunteer for its Mentoring Project.

 This is a really great opportunity for medical students to gain experience of working with refugees and asylum seekers in a mental health setting.
 And it gives you the chance to start changing people’s lives now - before you are qualified.

 Volunteers will get to meet regularly with a senior clinical psychologist for supervision.
 Being a mentor involves spending 3 hours a week supporting isolated people with adapting to life in the UK and improving their English language skills.

-To apply, please complete the application form below
+To apply, please complete the application forms below